andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 4. **Working sustainably requires a degree of altruism**, a respect for the planet and its inhabitants, but not everyone shares this consideration for future generations and the environment.
 Furthermore, the negative impacts of a company's operations are often distant in time and place from its daily activities, making them easy to overlook.

 Let's look at an example from the digital world where these problems can be observed: a smartphone.
 Using a smartphone has become an everyday occurrence for most people, but this simple everyday device has far-reaching global consequences.
-Smartphones are made from naturally occurring minerals from different distant places and it's parts are manufactured all around the world.
+Smartphones are made from naturally occurring minerals from different distant places and its parts are manufactured all around the world.

 ![Smartphones are made of stone](I_1.3.png "It's fascinating to think that a smartphone is made up of refined stones (minerals) extracted from nature and powered by energy from nature.
 Ultimately, all technology is a collection of minerals and energy.
 The more circular the production and use of technology becomes, the more sustainable the future can be.")

 The extraction of minerals used in smartphones involves pollution, child labor, deforestation, and health problems associated with working in mines in Africa.
 Assembly line work in Asia may involve poor working conditions.
-Last but not least, the applications that run on smartphones can have a bad impact on it's users.
+Last but not least, the applications that run on smartphones can have a bad impact on its users.
 But this is not something we often think about.
 Because owning a smartphone has become commonplace, it's hard to think about the long-term and global consequences, because it's relatively vague and far removed from our own reality.
 So it's easier not to think about it.

 In an ideal world, manufacturers and legislators would try to make the resulting problems explicit and do something about them.
 The Dutch smartphone manufacturer Fairphone, for example, does this by visiting their suppliers cobalt mines and actively improving working conditions in the mines based on their experiences during the visit ([Angela 2023](https://www.fairphone.com/en/2023/03/02/sticking-with-cobalt-blue/)).
 Are they obligated to do this?
 No, they are not.
 They are doing it first and foremost for the mineworkers and their environment, and in return Fairphone can position its smartphone as a greener and fairer phone.
 However, these actions do not come for free and their phones are therefore relatively more expensive compared to the competition.